Sheet 02 · BlogSurveyed 2026

 Explanation:

-• aws s3 sync - Sync a local directory with a S3 bucket
+• aws s3 sync - Sync a local directory with an S3 bucket

 • <LOCAL_DIRECTORY_PATH> - Local directory path in your local machine

-• s3://<BUCKET_NAME> - Bucket name where the local directory will be synced with
+• s3://<BUCKET_NAME> - Bucket name that the local directory will be synced to

-Step 6: Sync AWS S3 Bucket with Local Directory
+Step 6: sync an AWS S3 bucket with a local directory

-To sync a AWS S3 bucket with local directory, run the following command:
+To sync an AWS S3 bucket with a local directory, run the following command:

 Terminal window